StarExecMiami/StarExec-ARC/starexec-kubernetes/terraform/README.md

       * Run ```kubectl get svc``` to get the AWS domain name for the service
       * Separately forward your domain name to the service using a `CNAME` record.
     - Tell the cluster about the domain:
-      * Run ```make reconfig-starexec``` to reconfigure the java ant build which uses the domain for some internal redirects like on the job-pairs page.
+      * Run ```make reconfig-starexec``` to reconfigure the StarExec ant build, which uses the domain for some internal redirects, e.g., on the job-pairs page.
       * Run ```make get-certificate``` to use certbot to obtain a certificate for the domain **(The domain must be forwarding to the cluster for this to work!)**